kubesphere/website/content/en/_index.md

 section6:
-  title: Who uses KubeSphere
+  title: Who Uses KubeSphere
-  content: The Case Studies list more detailed user cases and their cloud native transformation stories. </br>Various enterprises and organizations use KubeSphere Container Platform for research, production and commercial products.
+  content: The Case Studies list more detailed user cases and their cloud native transformation stories. </br>Tons of enterprises and organizations are using KubeSphere Container Platform for research, production and their commercial products.
   children:
     - icon: /images/home/section6-1.jpg
     - icon: /images/home/section6-2.jpg